This One's for You, Stanley

 Connecticut insiders are buzzing about the possible consequences of Friday’s same-sex marriage decision for Question One on the ballot Nov.
 4—a call for a state constitutional convention.
 (See www.ctconcon.com for more info).

-Connecticut, unlike California, ...
+Connecticut, unlike California, has no ...

 Big Marriage Wins in the Making?